Brand awareness: Creating and maintaining brand awareness

+In contrast to traditional media where consumers passively receive content, new media allows consumers to participate in the communication process.
+There are three types of participatory behaviors: passively consuming content, actively contributing to content, and actively creating content.
+Shares, likes, reviews and user-generated content (UGC) generate awareness making marketing campaigns more authentic and relatable.
+Furthermore, brands can generate information by analyzing psychographic and behavioral information from audience profiles to target consumers and effectively improve their advertisement or communications strategy.

 The rise of social media networks has increased the opportunities for opinion leaders to play a role in brand awareness.
 In theory, anyone can be an opinion leader e.g. celebrities, journalists or public figures, but the rise of the digital environment has changed our understanding of who is a potentially useful influencer.
 Indeed, the digital environment has created more opportunities for bloggers to become important influencers because they are seen as accessible, authentic and tend to have loyal followings.
 Bloggers have become key influencers in important consumer goods and services including fashion, consumer electronics, food and beverage, cooking, restaurant dining and bars.
 For example, a survey by Collective Bias showed that when it comes to product endorsements digital influencers are more popular than celebrities.
 Findings showed that only 3% of participants said they would consider buying a celebrity-endorsed item, in comparison to 60% who said they had been influenced by a blog review or social media post when shopping.
 For marketers, the digital landscape has made it somewhat easier to identify social influencers.